paperless-ngx/paperless-ngx/docs/utilities.rst

 for documents to parse and index.
 The process is pretty straightforward:

 1. Look in ``CONSUMPTION_DIR`` for a document.
 If one is found, go to #2.
    If not, wait 10 seconds and try again.
+On Linux, new documents are detected instantly via inotify, so there's no waiting involved.
 2. Parse the document with Tesseract
 3. Create a new record in the database with the OCR'd text
 4. Attempt to automatically assign document attributes by doing some guesswork.